cs-4241-2023/shortstack/README.md

 I used the Rubik google font for all of my webpage text.

+The data and data processing functions are all stored in the server.improved.js file and are accessed with http requests.

 ## Technical Achievements

 - **Tech Achievement 1**: All of the nessesary components and data is all displayed on one page.
 I use a tab switcher to switch between the add, delete and update functionality.
 The table is updated accordingly on each http request.